talbotcpp/sequence/README.md

 | VARIABLE | The initial size of the dynamic capacity when allocation first occurs.
 However, if the sequence is constructed from an initializer list, the capacity is equal to the size of the list. |
 | BUFFERED | The size of the optimization buffer (the fixed capacity).
 If the sequence is constructed from an initializer list and the size of the list is greater than this value, the dynamic capacity is equal to the size of the list. |

 Note that the common pattern of constructing a vector and immediately reserving a starting size is not necessary for sequences.
-Setting this value to the desired initial reserve size will do this automatically and with lazy evaluation, without wasting allocations for containers which remain empty.
+Setting `capacity` to the desired initial reserve size will do this automatically, and with lazy evaluation to avoid wasting allocations for containers which remain empty.

 This value must be greater than 0.